christopheml/soulshape-journal/README.md

 * :us:/:uk: English by Christophe Michel
 * :fr: French  by Christophe Michel
 * :ru: Russian by ZamestoTV
+* :cn: Chinese (Simplified) by adavak
+* :taiwan: Chinese (Traditional) by OwenFeline
+* :de: German translation by covsoul
+* :kr: Korean translation by chhanz

+I'd like to thank all translators that made the addon more accessible for many people.
+You people rock!

+### Note on translation correctness

+I trust people sending me translations that they are correct.
+If anything is missing or wrong, please open an issue.

+Note that translators are doing this on their own free time and cannot be expected to update translation immediatly after I release an update.
+The most up-to-date locale is always going to be the English one.
+Once again, if something's wrong with a translation, please open an issuee so it can get fixed as soon as possible.

+### How to contribute

 If you want to contribute a new translation, please open a pull-request with the new translation added.